tanmayrsm/instagram-react-clone/README.md

 ## Instagram clone app 🔥
-This is a free, online photo, video sharing application and social network platform As with other social networking platforms, Instagram users can like, comment on and bookmark others' posts, as well as send private messages to their friends via the Instagram Direct feature
+This is a free, online photo, video sharing application and social network platform As with other social networking platforms, Instagram users can like, comment on and bookmark others' posts, as well as send private messages to their friends.

 <h2>Features implemented💥</h2>
 <ul>